Courses

 - Jacques Arnould (CNES) Ethics for a Better Mankind in Space

-- Alain De Neve (Defence Analyst at Belgian Royal Military Academy): Space Defence
+- Alain De Neve (Defence Analyst at Belgian Royal Military Academy): Space Defense

 - Marc Toussaint (ESA/EPFL): Launchers & Rockets

-- Chrsitophe Bénaroya (Toulouse Business School) : New Space and aerospace management
+- Christophe Bénaroya (Toulouse Business School) : New Space and aerospace management

 - Fabienne Delhaise (ESA) : Ground Segment of Space Missions